elexis/elexis.github.com/en/contributing.md

 `ch.elexis.developer.resources/doc/sw-guidelines.textile`.

-If you find any omission, typos, error or inaccurate statements in any of these documents please report them to the [Elexis developpers mailing list](https://sourceforge.net/mailarchive/forum.php?forum_name=elexis-develop).
+If you find any omission, typos, error or inaccurate statements in any of these documents please report them to the [Elexis developers mailing list](https://sourceforge.net/mailarchive/forum.php?forum_name=elexis-develop).

 The release manager also maintains a ChangeLog for each repository and